KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

+ Supply of sufficient background information  Definition of the (general) problem  State of knowledge about the problem (in detail)  Carving out the gap of research and development  Objectives of the work/paper  Overall purpose/goal: to fill the gap in R&D  Stating specific objectives: as objectives, as hypotheses or as research questions.  Our Recommendations: Begin the chapter “Introduction” with the problem statement.
+Set the context of your research and capture the reader's attention.
+Explain the background of your study, starting from a broad perspective narrowing it down to your own research goal.
+Go into more detail when presenting the state of knowledge to date.
+Review what is known about your research topic as far as it is relevant.
+Then, develop the research or development gap from the existing knowledge.
+This is an important part, because your research work starts with the “gap” and should result in new knowledge or new findings.
+Therefore, the goal of your research work is to close the gap which you have discovered.
+Then, specify your objectives.
+The easiest way is to set some special research questions, which you will directly answer later in the respective chapter “Conclusion”.
+Thus, you do not mix up/confuse this part with working steps.
+For example, “to make life cycle assessment”, “to make soil analysis” are working steps, and not objectives as such

 Our paper contributes....

 Motivated by these considerations, we investigate how the predictability documented in our main test varies across option contracts with differing degrees of leverage.
 We find that option signals constructed from deep out-of-the-money options, which are highly leveraged contracts, exhibit the greatest level of predictability, while the signals from contracts with low leverage provide very little, if any, predictability.3 ([[@panInformationOptionVolume2006]])